 - (1) the name and address of both the hiring party and the independent contractor;

 - (2) a list of services that will be provided and the value of those services;

 - (3) the rate of pay and method of compensation (i.e. check, cash, direct deposit); and

 - (4) the date on which the payment is due if it is based on some type of calculation.

 New York freelancers have complained of issues regarding collecting payment upon completion of a project.
 Consequently, the FIFA requires the hiring party to pay the independent contractor on or before the completion date of the contract/project.
 However, if the contract states a date the payment is due, the independent contract must be paid within 30 days after the work is completed.Retaliation Prohibited

 Importantly, it is illegal for anyone hiring an independent contractor to retaliate, threaten, blacklist, discriminate, harass, deny a worker future work or threaten to take legal action against a freelancer for exercising their rights under FIFA.Right to File a Lawsuit

 Any freelance worker who feels this law has been violated may bring a civil suit against the hiring party within 2 years of the alleged violation.
 Any violations can result in an award of damages to the freelance worker as well as a civil penalty of up to $25,000 to the hiring party.

-If you are a freelancer and have been subject to violations of the new law, discriminated against, harassed, or misclassified, contact the New York City employment attorneys at Polat Law Group to protect your legal rights.
-The attorneys at Polat Law group represents freelancers in protecting their rights against discrimination and harassment and making sure they are compensated for their work properly and on time.
+If you are a freelancer and have been subject to violations of the new law, discriminated against, harassed, or misclassified, contact the New York City employment attorneys at Emre Polat Employment Attorneys to protect your legal rights.
+The attorneys at Emre Polat Employment Attorneys represents freelancers in protecting their rights against discrimination and harassment and making sure they are compensated for their work properly and on time.